FTIR microscopy

 ISO/DIS 16094-2

 Determination of microplastic content in clean water samples with vibrational spectroscopy methods.
-The analytical report will list different types of polymers detected and their distribution by size (1 μm to 5 000 µm with µRaman and 10 µm to 5 000 µm with µFTIR).
-There are two options for how the analysis can be conducted: Acrredited analysis with µFTIR microscopy according to ISO/DIS 16094-2, Accredited in-house Raman microscopy method.
-Please let us know the preferred approach when requesting an offer or placing an order.
-The displayed price applies to clean drinking water or even purer grades of water only, as it does not include digestion pre-treatment.
-Please note that natural waters are handled as wastewater due to the possible presence of solid particles.
-Our experts are happy to provide a quote for the analysis of other matrices.
+The analytical report will list different types of polymers detected and their distribution by size.
+There are two options for how the analysis can be conducted: Accredited analysis with µFTIR spectroscopy according to ISO/DIS 16094-2 (capable of detecting particles from 10 µm to 5,000 µm), Accredited in-house µRaman spectroscopy method (capable of detecting particles from 1 μm to 5,000 µm).
+Please let us know the preferred approach when requesting an offer.
+The method applies to water with low particle load, such as clean drinking water or ultrapure water, as it does not include digestion pre-treatment.
+Please note that natural or environmental water samples are usually not suitable for this method due to the possible presence of higher amounts of solid particles.
+See microplastic analysis of natural water or wastewater instead, or just request a quote from our experts.

 235 €